KevSunCL/KevSunCL.github.io/_pages/about.md

 - Large Language Model reasoning and evaluation frameworks
 - Cognitive computation models for brain-inspired AI
-- Advanced statistical approaches to linguistic phenomena using GAMM and Bayesian methods
+- Advanced statistical approaches to linguistic and cognitive data using GAMM and Bayesian methods
-- Cross-linguistic studies of affective computing
+- Cross-linguistic and multi-modal studies of affective computing

 ---